JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8034 days**.
+Here is a random fact about me - I have been on this planet for **8035 days**.

-And here is a just a random fact -  **During one seven year period, Thomas Edison obtained approximately three hundred patents.
-In is whole life he obtained over one thousand patents.**.
+And here is a just a random fact -  **Peladophobia refers to the fear of bald people**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)